-Homosexuality
+Homosexuality in Cameroon

 Homosexuality is illegal in Cameroon, where offenders face fines up to \$400 and prison terms up to 5 years.
-As of 2020. consensual homosexual behavior is prosecuted aggressively in Cameroon than in nearly any other country.
-Alleged homosexuals are sometimes convicted and serve iail time on mere suspicion of homosexual conduct.
-Discrimination. harassment, and violence against homosexuals and their advocates are common.
+As of 2024, consensual homosexual behavior is prosecuted more aggressively in Cameroon than in nearly any other country.
+Alleged homosexuals are sometimes convicted and serve jail time on mere suspicion of homosexual conduct.
+Discrimination, harassment, and violence against homosexuals and their advocates are common.
+At this time, the US State Department has a Status of Forces Agreement in place for Cameroon.
+Service members will be held accountable to the Uniformed Code of Military Justice.